-Tip #3: Talk about the event on Social Media
+Tip #3: Talk about the event on social media

 Any good event should be managing their social media carefully to build awareness before, during and after the event.
-This is your chance to get to know in advance what’s coming up and confirm whether they’re using a specific hashtags to promote the event.
+This is your chance to get to know in advance what’s coming up and confirm whether they’re using specific hashtags to promote the event.
 This means your networking can also start prior to the event.
 Start engaging with attendees who are connecting with the event’s social media activity.
 It’s a great ice breaker!

 At the event itself, tweet away!
 You can help to amplify the key messages and it can be a great way to practice and showcase your social media skills.
 For example, you could live tweet during a particular panel discussion (post a picture and tag/mention the speakers and include a couple of key quotes).
-Instagram stories are another great way to document the fun, behind the scenes parts of the day.
+Instagram stories are another great way to document the fun, behind-the-scenes parts of the day.
 Don’t forget to use the mention and hasthag options on stories to let people know you are talking about them!

 Tip #4: Blog about your experience afterwards

-What better way to communicate to your market about what you have discovered at the event, than by writing a blog about the event.
+What better way to communicate to your market about what you have discovered at the event than by writing a blog about the event.
 It can be a great way to document your experience and key takeaways.
-You never know the organisers and speakers might even promote it!
+You never know, the organisers and speakers might even promote it!

 Don’t have a blog?
 No problem.
-LinkedIn is an excellent place to write articles and Facebook and Instagram both allow long form posts.
-So post your write up where you feel the most comfortable.
+LinkedIn is an excellent place to write articles and Facebook and Instagram both allow long-form posts.
+So post your write-up where you feel the most comfortable.

-Looking for Flexible work you love?
+Looking for Flexible Work you love?